 What you’ll do

 As a team leader, you’ll guide a news team of 10-12 students, who will work with you every afternoon and evening to report and write stories and to create photo and video content about newsmakers and events on campus.
-Then, you’ll help campers edit and post that content to your team’s School Newspapers Online website.
+Then, you’ll help campers edit and post that content to your team’s website.
 Team leaders listen closely to their students and help them with everything from crafting an editorial vision for their sites, to figuring out how to get along with others, to making sure that everyone follows Associated Press style.
 You’ll work with your news team to plan an exciting daylong field trip to San Francisco with opportunities for reporting in the field.
 And you’ll also help us make sure that we cover the basics — that students make it to meals and classes on time, obey camp rules, and stay safe during field trips and other activities.

 Who you are